kivthe/ruthenium/README.md

 [ruthenium](https://github.com/kivthe/klavier) is currently in the early stage of development.
 # Download
 - No download resource yet
-# Installation
+# Compilation
-- No installation guide yet
+- cmake CMakeLists.txt -B build -S ${PWD}
+- make -C build -j4
 # License
 - No license has been set yet
 # Authors